ricardosaracino/igniteui-docfx/en/components/grid/groupby.md

 #### Group By API

-Grouping is available through the UI and through a robust API exposed by the grid component.
+Angular Grid Grouping is available through the UI and through a robust API exposed by the Angular grid component.
 Developers can allow end-users to group the grid data by certain columns, by setting each column's [`groupable`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#groupable) property to `true`.

 ```html
 <igx-grid [data]="data">